Before the 1920s, iodine deficiency was incredibly prevalent in North America.

 So, how do vegans fare when it comes to the iodine content of their diet?

-Unfortunately for plant-based eaters, getting enough iodine through a vegan diet can be just as challenging as getting enough vitamin D or B12.
+Unfortunately for plant-based eaters, getting enough iodine through a vegan diet can be just as challenging as getting enough vitamin D or B12 and a vegan iodine supplement is the best solution.

 What Is Iodine?